The Hasheesh Eater: Cultural effect

 The popularity of The Hasheesh Eater led to interest in the drug it described.
 Not long after its publication, the Gunjah Wallah Co. in New York began advertising "Hasheesh Candy":

 The Arabian "Gunjh" of Enchantment confectionized. — A most pleasurable and harmless stimulant. — Cures Nervousness, Weakness, Melancholy, &c.
 Inspires all classes with new life and energy.
 A complete mental and physical invigorator.

 John Hay, who would become a close confidant of President Lincoln and later U.S. Secretary of State, remembered Brown University as the place “where I used to eat Hasheesh and dream dreams.”
 And a classmate recalls that after reading Ludlow’s book, Hay “must needs experiment with hasheesh a little, and see if it was such a marvelous stimulant to the imagination as Fitzhugh Ludlow affirmed.
 ‘The night when Johnny Hay took hasheesh’ marked an epoch for the dwellers in Hope College.”

 Within twenty-five years of the publication of The Hasheesh Eater, many cities in the United States had private hashish parlors.
 And there was already controversy about the legality and morality of cannabis intoxication.
 In 1876, when tourists could buy hashish at the Philadelphia Centennial Exposition, the Illustrated Police News would write about “The Secret Dissipation of New York Belles… a Hasheesh Hell on Fifth Avenue.”

+Howard Phillips Lovecraft owned a copy of The Hasheesh Eater, bought in 1925 from fellow writer and bookseller Samuel Loveman.
+In a 1927 letter to Bernard Austin Dwyer, Lovecraft declared the influence of Ludlow's writings on his own:Have I read Fitzhugh Ludlow's Hasheesh Eater?
+Why, Sir, I possess it upon mine own shelves; and wou'd not part with it for any inducement whatever!
+I have frequently reread those phantasmagoria of exotic colour, which proved more of a stimulant to my own fancy than any vegetable alkaloid ever grown and distilled. [...]
+The reeling panoramas out of space and time have an unmistakable tinge of authenticity, and even the metaphysical speculations were far from arid."